isabella232/experience-manager-guides-learn.en/help/tutorials/user-guide/web-editor-features.md

     ![](images/drop-element-outline-view_cs.png)

--   The **Options** menu in the *Outline View* allows you to perform generic operations such as Cut, Copy, Delete, [Generate ID](web-editor-other-features.md#id199RI0YF0YK), Insert element before or after the current element, [Rename or replace an element](web-editor-other-features.md#id199RI0Z0YHT), [Unwrap an element](web-editor-other-features.md#id199RI0ZG0PF), and create a snippet out of the selected element.
+-   The **Options** menu in the *Outline View* allows you to perform generic operations such as Cut, Copy, Delete, Generate ID, Insert element before or after the current element, Rename or replace an element, Unwrap an element, and create a snippet out of the selected element.

+>[!NOTE]
+>
+>For more details on Generate ID, Insert element before or after the current element, and Unwrap an element, see [Other features in the Web Editor](web-editor-other-features.md#).

 -   Search for an element by its name or attribute value.